DebugMate/react-native/README.md

 You can track information about the HTTP requests in case an error occurs during a network operation.

+**Note:** The request context is only captured when you explicitly call the publish() method.
+There is no automatic way to capture request details.
+You must pass the request context manually each time you want to include it in the error report.

 ```javascript
 const request = {
   request: {